-In managing Herald's portfolio the manager is looking to invest to generate absolute (positive only) returns.
-However, it is interesting that, as illustrated in Figure 17, over the time period approaching the financial crisis and since, that Herald has outperformed the broader Numis Index.
+In managing HRI's portfolio the manager is looking to invest to generate absolute returns.
+However, it is interesting that, as illustrated in Figure 17, over the time period approaching the financial crisis and since, that HRI has outperformed the broader Numis Index.
 The manager says that, in her view, this provides a good illustration of the resilience of the approach and that, unlike many other small caps, technology is much less prone to the swings of the economic cycle.

-Figure 17: Herald NAV total performance versus indices and US-dollar/sterling exchange rate since 31 December 2007
+Figure 17: HRI NAV total performance versus indices and US-dollar/sterling exchange rate since 31 December 2007